Don’t Be Afraid to Get Answers

 What results can I expect?

 This is an incredibly important question to ask, since often people will have unrealistic expectations for what can be achieved.
 For example, those with very severe balding, where there’s less donor hair, cannot expect to get back a full, thick head of hair.
-Your surgeon will be able to assess your level of balding and let you know exactly what can be achieved.
+Your surgeon will be able to assess your level of hair loss and let you know exactly what can be achieved.
 Setting expectations is an important point in your consultation.
 You should come away from your appointment with options to consider if you are indeed a candidate for surgery.

 How long will the results last?